 And you thought colours were daunting.
 Prints and patterns introduce a whole new nest of tie-picking troubles.
 Because introducing multiple shades and designs into one accessory — be this through spots, stripes, checks or tartans — makes the whole process much more difficult.
 But it can still be worth it.

 If you’re looking to pick out a patterned tie, remember to keep things quiet.
 Loud patterns are louche — whether you’re at a wedding or in the office.
 Secondly, stick to the rule of two.
 You can have a patterned shirt and a patterned tie, or a patterned tie and a patterned suit, but never all three.
 Instead, choose a tight, subtle pattern to play it safe and sophisticated.

 And, thirdly, stick to one style of pattern.
 If your suit is pinstriped, go for a stripy tie.
 If your shirt has a tight check, opt for a checkered tie.
 Don’t mix.

 Huntsman Maroon Silk Grenadine Spot Tie

 Get your width right

-If your suit is slim-fit and tightly-tailored, go for a skinnier tie.
-If it is bombastic, wide-lapelled or double-breasted, go for something wider, so it doesn’t get lost in the mix.
-The ‘bigger’ your suit, the ‘bigger’ your tie.
+Thankfully, after all the loopholes and exceptions in the other necktie departments, this one’s pretty simple.
+If your suit is slim-fit and trimly-tailored, go for a slimmer tie.
+If it is wide-lapelled or double-breasted, go for something wider, so it doesn’t get lost in the bombastic mix.
+The ‘bigger’ your suit, the wider your tie should be.
 Simple.

 Match your materials